Boobay

-Norman Balbuena (born November 7, 1986), better known in his stage name Boobay, is a Filipino actor, comedian and television host.
+Norman Balbuena (born November 7, 1986), known professionally as Boobay, is a Filipino actor, comedian and television host.
 He is best known for appearing in several GMA News and Public Affairs shows (including Unang Hirit) as a co-host.
 He was also regular in the award-winning comedy-game show Celebrity Bluff as a bluffer or gangnammm along with Edu Manzano, Brod Pete and host Eugene Domingo.

 Personal life

 Born in the small town of San Narciso in Zambales province, Boobay is the eldest among the four children of Honorio Balbuena, a soldier, and Aquilla Balbuena, a retired elementary teacher.
-He was in grade school when Mt.
-Pinatubo erupted in 1991, this caused him and his family to dwell in an evacuation site for two years after their house was destroyed by the eruption.
+He was in grade school when Mount Pinatubo erupted in 1991, which caused him and his family to dwell in an evacuation site for two years after their house was destroyed by the eruption.
 Despite the hardships, Boobay finished grade school in Zambales.
-He pursued his college education at St. Louis University – Baguio taking AB Communication where he earned a scholarship upon joining the theater group Tanghalang SLU.
+He pursued his college education at St. Louis University – Baguio, taking AB Communication, where he earned a scholarship upon joining the theater group Tanghalang SLU.